 Per Title 4 of the California Code of Regulations, every person who manufactures cannabis products must obtain and maintain a valid manufacturer license from the Department for each separate premises at which manufacturing operations will be conducted.
 No person may manufacture cannabis products without a valid license from the Department of Cannabis Control.
 California cannabis manufacturing licenses are non transferable.

 California does not require cannabis manufacturers to hold a cultivation license.
 However, manufacturing licensees are permitted to have two licenses in separate categories.
-If you are a cannabis manufacturer, you can also hold a cultivator’s license (Type 1, 1A, 1B, 2, 2A, or 2B) and a dispensary license (Type 10A).
+If you are a cannabis manufacturer, you can also hold a cultivator’s license (specialty, specialty cottage, and small cultivation) and a dispensary license.

 Per Section 17117 of the DCC Regulations, cannabis manufacturers in California may only use cannabinoid concentrates and extracts manufactured or processed from cannabis obtained from licensed cannabis cultivators.
-Cannabis manufacturers are not permitted to grow their own cannabis in California.
+Cannabis manufacturers without cultivation licenses are not permitted to grow their own cannabis in California.

 In California, cannabis manufacturing licenses are classified by: